 - ii.
-The Petitioner must complete the 25% Design Submission phase of the application process for receiving a Highway Access Permit from MassDOT and receive MassDOT's comments in response to the submission. - iii.
-The mitigation obligations in the Section 61 Finding and the MassDOT, comments on the 25% Design review must support approval of the Interchange Improvements. - b.
+The Petitioner must complete the 25% Design Submission phase of the application process for receiving a Highway Access Permit from MassDOT and receive MassDOT's comments in response to the submission indicating authorization to proceed to the next phase of the application process. - iii.
+The mitigation obligations in the Section 61 Finding and the MassDOT comments on the 25% Design review must support approval of the Interchange Improvements. - b.
 The Petitioner shall submit all state and federal submissions in connection with the Interchange Improvements, including engineered plans, to the Commissioner of Public Works for review simultaneous with submission to MassDOT and/or FHWA.
-The Petitioner shall also provide copies of all comments and responses it receives from any federal or state entity to the Director of Planning and Development and the Commissioner of Public Works in a timely manner. - c.
+The Petitioner shall also provide copies of all comments and responses it receives from any federal or state entity to the Director of Planning and Development and the Commissioner of Public Works in a timely manner.
+The Petitioner shall provide copies of all such submissions, comments, and responses to the Liaison Committee in a timely manner. - c.
 Any material modifications to the final design of the Interchange Improvements by either MassDOT or FHWA will be considered consistent with the conceptually approved plan if, in the opinion of the Commissioner of Public Works, the modified design achieves the same performance objectives as the conceptually approved design. - d.
-Prior to the issuance of a Certificate of Occupancy for any of the buildings, except for a partial, temporary and permanent Certificate of Occupancy for the non-residential and non-commercial portions of Buildings 9 and 10 (the parking garage), construction of the Interchange Improvements must be substantially complete (i.e. a final inspection has been completed by MassDOT), but final punch list items, including but not limited to landscaping, may be scheduled for completion after the issuance of temporary Certificate of Occupancy provided the Petitioner posts a bond or other security as determined by the Commissioner of Inspectional Services (after consultation with the Director of Planning and Development and the Commissioner of Public Works) to be sufficient to complete such outstanding work. - 13.
-The Petitioner shall design and construct, at its sole cost, the roadway improvements and mitigation along Grove Street as shown and described on the conceptually approved plan (Figure 19) contained in the Transportation Impact and Access Study, dated December 2019 (TIAS) and as shown on the approved Special Permit Plan Set (plan No. \\\\), dated April 28, 2020 (hereinafter, the "Grove Street Improvements").
-[To be modified as necessary based on resolution of the potential bike lane on the eastern side of Grove Street] - a.
-The Grove Street Improvements shall consist of the following:
+Prior to the issuance of a certificate of occupancy (temporary or final) for any of the buildings, other than the Parking Garage, construction of the Interchange Improvements must be substantially complete and approved by MassDOT, but final punch list items for such improvements, including but not limited to landscaping, may be scheduled for completion after the issuance of a temporary certificate of occupancy provided the Petitioner posts a bond or other security as determined by the Commissioner of Inspectional Services (after consultation with the Director of Planning and Development and the Commissioner of Public Works) to be sufficient to complete such outstanding work. - e.
+The Petitioner shall comply with the conditions of any permit issued by MassDOT for off-site improvements, including but not limited to the MEPA Section 61 findings. - 14.
+The Petitioner shall design and construct, at its sole cost, the roadway improvements and mitigation along Grove Street as shown and described on the Off-Site Improvements Plans and as further described in Condition #14(a) below (hereinafter the "Grove Street Improvements").